alcrene/emd-paper-notebooks/Ex_Prinz2004.md

 $\Bemd{}$ distribution which bulges around 0.5.
 ~ *May* indicate that $c$ is too large and the criterion underconfident.
 ~ *May also* indicate that the calibration distribution is generating a large number of (`data`, `modelA`, `modelB`) triples which are essentially undecidable.
-If neither model is a good fit to the data, then their $δ^{\mathrm{EMD}}$ discrepancies between mixed and synthetic PPFs will be large, and they will have broad distributions for the expected risk.
+If neither model is a good fit to the data, then their $δ^{\mathrm{EMD}}$ discrepancies between mixed and synthetic PPFs will be large, and they will have broad distributions for the risk.
 Broad distributions overlap more, hence the skew of $\Bemd{}$ towards 0.5.

 $\Bemd{}$ distribution which is heavy at both ends.
 ~ *May* indicate that $c$ is too small and the criterion overconfident.